zadirion/Unreal.nvim/README.md

 - `:UnrealGen` generates the compile_commands.json file so your LSP can properly parse the source code
 - `:UnrealBuild` builds the project with unreal
 - `:UnrealRun` runs the project.
 It does not build it even if the source is out of date
-- `:UnrealCD` sets the current directory to the root folder of the unreal project (the one with the .uproject in it)
+- `:UnrealCD` sets the current directory to the root folder of the unreal project (the one with the .uproject in it).
+I personally use this so Telescope only searches in the project directory, making it faster, especially for live_grep

 **Known Limitations**
 - the generated plugin config file that sits next to the uproj (UnrealNvim.json) only contains the Editor and non-Editor Development target configurations.
 Feel free to add DebugGame, Test, Shipping targets to it, it should work in theory but I have not tested.
 Let me know if you encounter issues.